philipstubbs13/australia-fire-api-and-dashboard/README.md

 The original datasets/csv files are stored in this repository as a zip file in the [Resources](./Resources) folder.

-This repo uses Git LFS to store large dataset files on GitHub.
-To use this repo, you need to [install Git LFS](https://git-lfs.github.com/).
+This repo uses Git LFS to store the large dataset files on GitHub.
+To install Git LFS, go [here](https://git-lfs.github.com/).

 ## Starting the Flask Server